 for 5 years or longer, and some as long as 20 years.

 Of our 21 Educators, 19 are certified as Child Development Supervisors

 (formerly Level 3).
 This is the highest level of certification in the

 Early Learning & Child Care field.

 The Executive Director (ED) oversees all operations and programs of City West Childcare and Community Support Society; including child care services, family resource programming, and all business operations.
 One of the main goals for the ED is to lead a team that carries out the society’s mission, vision, and operational strategic goals through their day to day work.
 The ED implements and ensures compliance with: the Municipal legislation (Child Care Licensing Act, and Child Care Licensing Regulation), policies and procedures of the society, and re-accreditation process (Alberta Association for the Accreditation of Early Learning and Care Services).

-ASSISTANT DIRECTOR, WIESIA RECZEK
+PROGRAM DIRECTOR, WIESIA RECZEK

 An Early Childhood Educator (ECE) provides programming within a learn-through-play environment that meets children’s physical, social, emotional and intellectual needs, while also fostering positive growth and development of the individual child in a group setting.
 In addition, the ECE fosters cooperative social behaviour through games and group activities to assist children in forming satisfying relationships with other children and adults.
 She/he instructs children in practices of personal cleanliness and self-care and discusses concerns and progress with parents to ensure communication about children's development.